Chaqchan Mosque: History

-According to some sources the mosque was built by Mir Sayyid Ali Hamadani while other say on arrival of Sufi saint Syed Nurbakhsh from Kashmir to Baltistan, the local ruling Raja accepted Islam and commissioned the building of the mosque in 1370 CE.
-However, the dating of the latter theory contradicts historical source which suggests that the mosque was actually constructed more than two decade before the birth of Syed Nurbakhsh.
+According to some sources, the mosque was built by Mir Sayyid Ali Hamadani while others say on the arrival of Sufi saint Syed Nurbakhsh from Kashmir to Baltistan, the local ruling Raja converted to Islam and commissioned the building of the mosque in 1370 CE.
+However, the dating of the latter theory contradicts historical sources which suggest that the mosque was probably constructed more than two decades before the birth of Syed Nurbakhsh.

 Conservation

 The Government of Pakistan has listed the Chaqchan Mosque as a Pakistan Heritage Site.
-The mosque is now currently in use after extensive conservation works.
+The mosque is currently in use after extensive conservation works.

 Architecture

-Architecturally, the mosque is a perfect blend of Tibetan, Mughal and Persian styles, and consists of a two-story cubic complex: Semi-basement, ground floor with a turret atop.
+Architecturally, the mosque displays a blend of Tibetan, Mughal and Persian styles, and consists of a two-story cubic complex: Semi-basement, ground floor with a turret atop.
 The perimetral walls of the cubic structure are composed of wooden slabs stacked to form a frame with its void spaces daubed with clay or mud that is in fact this technology is similar to the Roman opus craticum technique.
 This method of construction is one of the oldest known for making a weatherproof structures and it is also suitable for harsh winter conditions.